mmontalbo/grim_rust/wip.md

   and inventory services we still need to implement for real gameplay.
 Cooperative threads keep the long-running Manny trackers alive so future bindings can observe their loops.
+- Sector toggles: host-side `MakeSectorActive` updates the LAB-derived sector map, so door passages and scripted hotspots enable/disable the same walk/camera polygons the original runtime used.
+Runtime summaries now highlight overrides whenever scripts diverge from the set file defaults.
 - Scheduler polish: function-based threads now carry source-derived labels (e.g., `_system.decompiled.lua:667` for `TrackManny`), and the host seeds Manny's set scaffolding (`setups`, `current_setup`, `cameraman`) plus engine